dmbarbour/wikilon/docs/AwelonLang.md

 * evaluate before copy
 * evaluate final values

 This strategy is effectively call-by-need with a caveat that we assume we need anything you copy and anything in the final program output.
+Evaluation before copy resists introduction of rework.

 The motivation of those caveats is to avoid introducing rework in context of copied data or multiple references to a word.

 Annotations can tune evaluation with parallelism, memoization, staging, stowage, arity, fail-fast errors, etc..
 The `[A](eval)` annotation will force evaluation of `A` as if the block were about to be copied.
 This may be useful in context of profiling or to control memory resources in context of a loop constructing a large object.